The First Day of Spring

 The First Day of Spring (Der erste Frühlingstag) is a 1956 West German comedy film directed by Helmut Weiss and starring Luise Ullrich, Paul Dahlke and Ingeborg Schöner.
 It was based on the 1935 play Call It a Day by the British writer Dodie Smith.
 It was made at the Spandau Studios in Berlin.
 The film's sets were designed by the art directors Mathias Matthies and Ellen Schmidt.
+It premiered at the Marmorhaus in West Berlin.

+Synopsis

+As the first day of spring arrives, the Hiller household is briefly in confusion.
+After twenty years of marriage mother Dolly meets an adventurer who wants her to go to Africa with him, while her husband Robert is flirting with attractive singer Bettina Morelli.
+Their three children, too, are getting their first taste of romance.
+By midnight, however, all has returned to normal.